-MacTech is held in Los Angeles each November, designed for a niche community of world-class professionals working with Apple technology across contexts, disciplines, and cultures.
-Attendees come from countries all over the world for the 3-day conference, filled with elevating workshops, sessions, activities, and opportunities to meet so many interesting and interested people working with Apple technology in diverse ways around the planet.
+MacTech is a unique conference held in Los Angeles each November, designed for a niche community of world-class professionals working with Apple technology across contexts, disciplines, and cultures.
+Attendees come from all over the world for the 3-day conference, filled with elevating workshops, sessions, activities, and opportunities to meet so many interesting and interested people working with Apple technology in diverse ways around the planet.

-I had the honor of being invited to speak there last year and I can confirm –> it’s everything it’s cracked up to be.
-It is a first-class experience, thanks to the efforts of Neil, Ed, Jan, and the whole team.
+I had the honor of being invited to speak there last year and can confirm that it’s everything it’s cracked up to be: a first-class experience, through-and-through, thanks to the efforts of Neil, Ed, Jan, and the whole team.
 I’m grateful to be among the impressive list of speakers that have been invited to present this year, too.

 This year, I present: “A Few Things Right: Insights from Live and Simulated Incident Response”